Pay-per-mile car insurance: Our recommendation

 Who should consider pay-per-mile car insurance?

-Pay-per-mile auto insurance is best for people who don't drive much or drive short distances.
+Pay-per-mile auto insurance is best for people who don't drive often or drive only short distances.

 1. You're retired.
 You don’t commute and only drive occasionally to run errands.